AntSpace14/GeoGini/README.md

-# 🌍 GeoGini — Explore the Earth Intelligently
+# 🌍 GeoGini — Explore Earth Intelligently

 **GeoGini** is an interactive geospatial intelligence platform powered by Google Earth Engine, satellite data, and AI.
 Draw regions on the map, extract real metrics like **NDVI**, **Land Surface Temperature**, **Rainfall**, and get **AI-generated insights** based on both data and uploaded images.